25 Facts About Queen Elizabeth II Most People Don’t Know

 The Queen’s gift from the RCMP

-A committed equestrian, the Queen—who still rides at the age of 93—has been presented with several horses over the years.
+A committed equestrian, the Queen—who was still riding into her 90s—has been presented with several horses over the years.
 Between 1969 and 1986, at the annual Trooping the Colour ceremony, she rode a black mare named Burmese given to her by the Royal Canadian Mounted Police.
-Here are 12 more things you never knew about the Queen’s guard.

 The Queen’s message to Chris Hadfield